 3. Is always on time (or, at least, rarely late)

 Once your home renovation project starts, you will encounter unexpected hiccups and challenges.
 Your schedule and budget will already be stretched, and every time your contractor isn’t on time, each will be stretched even further.

 That doesn’t mean you should hold one or two delays against your contractor, especially if they notified you in advance and had a good reason.
 However, a contractor who always seems to be late (despite having an excuse) or who has a history of delayed projects because of tardiness won’t bode well for your project’s success.

-You need a good contractor to complete your renovation project on time, on budget, and on point.
+You need a good renovation contractor to complete your renovation project on time, on a budget, and on point.
 The best way to find a good contractor is to pay close attention not just to their qualifications, but also the quality of their person and their dedication to your vision.